MirandaJanell/Take37/_posts/MirandaJanell/2014-08-25-Doctor-Who-Series-8-Premiere.md

 category: MirandaJanell
 tags: [ "Doctor Who" ]
 ---
+This is currently in outline form, to get my thoughts down.

 #### Things I loved

 * The Doctor referring to Clara as Handles and mentioning that she's let herself go.